robertlarkins/robertlarkins.github.io/README.md

 Note: The [jekyll-remote-theme plugin](https://github.com/benbalter/jekyll-remote-theme) comes bundled with the github-pages gem.
 Therefore, it does not need to be added separately.

+This approach points to the theme in GitHub.

 ### Specific Version